runtenick/nicoshouqi/README.md

 ```

 ## :memo: Todo list
-* see if board struct's grid can use insert, etc methods..
 * tostring pour board pas de attribut classique
 * a revoir guard vs if when to use one rather than the other
-* voir datasets